 Eat Game Awards

-The Eat Game Awards is a brand-new initiative created by three leading British businesses, James Purdey & Sons Ltd, Boisdale Restaurants and Taste of Game, bringing together the shooting, game meat and hospitality sectors to celebrate the wild game meat produced in Britain.
+The Eat Game Awards is an initiative created by three leading British businesses, James Purdey & Sons Ltd, Boisdale Restaurants and Taste of Game, bringing together the shooting, game meat and hospitality sectors to celebrate the wild game meat produced in Britain.

 Hosted by Boisdale Restaurants on Tuesday 9th October, Boisdale Canary Wharf welcomed finalists from across the country for the Eat Game Awards 2018 dinner and ceremony.

 Hosted by BBC’s Adam Henson, alongside JB Gill, William Sitwell, Rose Prince and Mark Hix, the awards were presented to the overall winners across 9 categories, voted for by the public, with the addition of ‘Champion of Champions’, decided by the panel of judges and ‘Scottish Champion’, awarded to the Scottish finalist with the most overall votes.

 The full results from the night can be found below.
 Highlights included, Jess Noy (The Game Keepers Daughter), a young Chef from Suffolk who took home the accolade of ‘Best Chef’, against the likes of famous chefs, Richard Corrigan and Tom Aikens.
 YouTube Star and Butcher, Scott Rea, landed awards for Best Butcher and Game Hero following an overwhelming amount of support.
 The overall award for Champion of Champions, voted for by the Eat Game Awards panel, was presented to shoot-chef, Tristan Prudden of Constable Burton Estate, for going above and beyond in every area of the promoting of and serving of game.